mozilla-services/contile/docs/setup.md

 ### Running

-Contile is configured via environment variables.
-To see the complete list of available settings in `contile::settings::Settings` (note, you can use `cargo doc --open` to generate documentation.)
-In general, we have tried to provide sensible default values for most of these, however you may need to specify the following:
+Contile is configured via config files and environment variables.
+For the complete list of available settings, please see [`contile::settings::Settings`](src/settings.rs) (note, you can use `cargo doc --open` to generate documentation.)
+In general, we have tried to provide sensible default values for most of these, however you'll need to specify the ADM endpoint URL:

 ```
 CONTILE_ADM_ENDPOINT_URL={Your ADM endpoint} \